mizzmo/Graphics_Project_Public/setup.md

 <p>Firstly, you need Visual Studio.
 You must then import the project .sln file 'Assessment2.sln' as a project.</p>

 <p>From here, you must add the include files and lib files to the project.
-The specific steps to do this are as follows: </p>
+The specific lines that need to be added, and where to add them are as follows: </p>
 <p>
 VC++:<br>
 Include Directories: ../../include;<br>